 The Hemi 6.1 Engine is a reliable, well-built engine that can deliver high mileage in excess of 250 000 miles, with regular services and maintenance.

-The Hemi 6.1 engine was based on the 5.7-litre engine but after being put on a strict diet.
+The Hemi 6.1 engine was based on the 5.7-liter engine but after being put on a strict diet.
 It was a much lighter engine, thanks to forged micro-alloy steel crankshaft, lighter pistons, cast-aluminum alloy cylinder head, and stronger connecting rods.
 They also did away with the MDS.
-The 6.1 Hemi plays in the HSV and FPV territory and matches it in terms of technology, sophistication, performance and has a high street-cred image.
+The 6.1 Hemi plays in the HSV and FPV territory and matches it in terms of technology, sophistication, performance, and has a high street-cred image.

 Let’s look more into its daily driving and ownership characteristics.

 6.1 Hemi Reliability

 The Hemi engine is great for city traffic and doing the usual town run.
 It can be a bit thirsty getting only 13-15 mpg around town but 18-20mpg on a steady run.
 Driving a 425bhp vehicle as a daily will bring a huge smile to anyone’s face.
 The 6.1 enjoys guzzling down premium fuel and tends to be more thirsty than the likes of the Mustang and Camaro 5.7L.

 It comes highly recommended to exercise caution regarding LPG conversions.
 The engine relies heavily on good upper cylinder lubrication, to avoid valve seat regression, hence the requirement for premium fuel exclusively.
 Then again when it comes to heavy muscle cars, fuel efficiency shouldn’t really be your main concern.

 Unfortunately, nothing in this world can last forever else it just wouldn’t spin right.
 So let’s look at some of the 6.1 Hemi known issues.